 - 4th EU Anti-Money Laundering Directive

-- Refinement of c-border framework AEOI: Agreement signed by Liechtenstein / EU
+- Agreement on the Automatic Exchange of Information (AEOI) signed by Liechtenstein / EU

 - Implementation of AEOI

 - Revision of Due Diligence Act (DDA)

 - Markets in Financial Instruments Directive II (MiFID II)